J. E. Franklin: Black Girl (The Play)

-Woodie King Jr. founded the New Federal Theatre in 1969, adding "New" to the idea of the Federal Theatre Project.
-The first play that he produced was Black Girl.
-According to Franklin, King's wife, Willie Mae King, had seen Black Girl on WGBH-TV.
-When King was sent the script of the play by Franklin's agent, his wife read the script and picked Black Girl.
-Franklin requested that it be directed by Shauneille Perry, who had directed Mau Mau Room.
-It played first at St. Augustine's Church (Manhattan) on Henry Street.
+Shauneille Perry, who had directed Mau Mau Room, was hired as director (her daughter, Lorraine Ryder, played Sheryl, the daughter of Norma, Billie Jean's sister, in the play).
+The set was by Charles Mills; the costumes were by Femi and the lighting was by Buddy.
+It played first at the original location of the New Federal Theatre in the St. Augustine's Church (Manhattan) basement on Henry Street.
 The play received standing ovations and played to full houses, and the critics gave it rave reviews.
-The production was then moved to the Off-Broadway Theatre de Lys, where it played for a record six-month run of 247 performances.
+The production was then moved to the Off-Broadway Theatre de Lys, on the west of Greenwich Village, where, starting on June 16, 1971, it played for a record six-month run of 247 performances.
+The play was reviewed favorably in the New York Times and both Franklin and Perry were profiled in the Times two days later, with photographs taken by Bert Andrews (photographer).
 A few months after the play opened Off-Broadway, another producer offered a road contract to tour four major cities: Baltimore, Washington, D.C., Chicago, and Detroit.
 A new, second cast had to be hired, which led to Franklin casting Bill Cobbs and discovering the actress Peggy Pettitt, who played Billie Jean in the touring play and later in the film adaptation.
 Franklin received a Drama Desk Award for most promising playwright for the play, as well a Media Woman Award.
-Dramatist Play Services published Black Girl: A play in Two Acts in 1971.
+Dramatist Play Services published the full-length play Black Girl: A play in Two Acts in 1971.
 Franklin was invited to speak at public events, including Barbara Ann Teer's Sunday Symposium Series at the National Black Theatre.

+In 1986, The McGinn-Cazale Second Stage Theater in New York City had a revival of Black Girl as part of its series on American Classics, directed by Glenda Dickerson and starring a young Angela Bassett as Billie Jean, as well as Ernestine Jackson as Mama Rosie.
+The New Federal Theatre produced a revival of the play during its 1995–96 season.
+This production was staged by Anderson Johnson.
+On Thursday, May 21, 2009, Black Girl was presented by Legros Cultural Arts in New York City.